 Barbera is the wine that the Italians drink in the Piedmont area.
 This dry wine is medium to full-bodied and low in tannins.

-The palate will notice tastes of cherry, licorice, and blackberry along with a peppery finish.
+The palate will notice tastes of cherry, licorice, and blackberry and a peppery finish.

 Montepulciano